 The Scottish PDT Centre, which became operational in January 2001, was officially opened by Princess Alexandra at Ninewells Hospital, Dundee on 15th September in the same year.
 For six years, this was entirely funded by the Barbara Stewart Cancer Trust, and still receives generous support from the Alf Stewart Trust.

-The Centre has the primary objective of providing PDT for cancer and pre-malignant conditions affecting a range of organs, and promoting the use and development of photodiagnosis for early detection of cancer.
+The Centre has the primary objective of providing Photodynamic Therapy (PDT) for cancer and pre-malignant conditions affecting a range of organs, and promoting the use and development of photodiagnosis (PD) for early detection of cancer.

 PDT of the skin is now highly advanced, largely because of the accessibility of the skin to drug application and irradiation.

-The Scottish PDT Centre welcomes referrals for diagnosis and treatment of patients who may be suitable for this technique.
+The Scottish PDT Centre welcomes referrals for the consideration of diagnosis and treatment of patients who may be suitable for this technique.

 The Centre also undertakes an active research programme with numerous publications in peer-reviewed journals.
 Advice is provided to government and other organisations on the role of PDT and PD in the diagnosis and treatment of cancer.

 Updated May 2020